andrealvimc/andrealvimc/README.md

-Hello 👋🏻, my name is André, I am 17 years old, I am passionate about technology and everything it can provide us.
+Hello 👋🏻, my name is André.
+I am passionate about technology and everything it can provide us.